 L’Amico Beach Club, Athenian Riviera

-In the beating heart of the Athenian Riviera, L’Amico Beach Club is a spot that has it all.
+L’Amico Beach Club is a spot in the beating heart of the Athenian Riviera that has it all.
 The exclusive club is situated in the upscale region of Anavyssos and is without a doubt one of the best beaches near Athens.

-“Push for service” call buttons are in place at each of the gazebos, so that you can easily order up a mocktail, cocktail, or light snack without having to leave the comfort of your plush seating.
-As the name suggests, L’Amico boasts an Italian menu and the restaurant here offers some of the best Mediterranean cuisine in the area.
+“Push for service” call buttons are in place at each of the gazebos, so that you can easily order a mocktail, cocktail, or light Greek street food snacks without having to leave the comfort of your plush seating.
+As the name suggests, L’Amico boasts an Italian menu and the restaurant here offers some of the best Mediterranean cuisines in the area.

 The beach at Asteras Glyfada is one of the easiest to reach from central Athens.

-With miles upon miles of perfect white sands and clear blue waters, the beach at Akti Vouliagmeni almost makes you forget that you are just a stone’s throw away from busy Athens.
-The sun loungers and umbrellas are decorated in the delightful Greek flag colours of light blue and white.
-From here, you feel almost transported to an idyllic, isolated Greek island paradise somewhere.
+With miles upon miles of perfect white sands and clear blue waters, the beach at Akti Vouliagmeni almost makes you forget that you are just a stone’s throw away from the bustling city of Athens.
+The sun loungers and umbrellas are decorated in light blue and white like the Greek flag.

-The traditional taverna menu serves all of the typical Greek classic dishes – including sumptuous marinated meats, fresh Greek salads, and seafood dishes prepared using the latest catches from the nearby waters.
+The traditional taverna menu serves all of the typical Greek classic dishes.
+For instance, sumptuous marinated meats, fresh Greek salads, and seafood dishes prepared using the latest catches from the nearby waters.

 Grand Beach Lagonissi

 If luxury beach clubs are your forte, it doesn’t get much grander than the private beach at the Grand Beach Lagonissi resort.
 The hotel is widely regarded as being one of the most luxurious in the Athens region.

 The beach at the Grand Beach Lagonissi resort sprawls over the entire Lagonissi peninsula and is an incredible place to watch the sunset.

 Yabanaki Beach, Vari